crnd-inc/crnd-web/crnd_web_button_box_full_width/README.rst

 |badge2| |badge5| |badge6|

-When this module is installed, button_box will be displayed at the top of the form.
+This module changes styles of button box widget.

 Launch your own ITSM system in 60 seconds: